stargazerZJ/frp4wg/design-draft.md

 Listen on one single port only.

 When a new addr-port connects to the port, and the datagram is a "handshake", start a new standby connection.
-If the data is not handshake, consume a standby connection FIFO. if there is none, drop.
+If the data is not handshake, consume the standby connection that sends the most recent handshake. if there is none, drop.

 standby:
 - respond to handshake